Deep-MI/hipsta/README.md

 ## Usage:

-`python3 shapetools.py --subjid <SUBJID> --hemi <hemi> --lut <lookup-table>
-  [--subjdir <SUBJDIR>] [--outputdir <OUTDIR>] [further options]`
+`python3 shapetools.py --filename <filename> --hemi <hemi> --lut <lookup-table> [--outputdir <OUTDIR>] [further options]`

 **Mandatory arguments:**   | **Description**
 ---------------------------|----------------------------------------------------
-`--subjid`                 | Subject ID.
-Must match a subdirectory in Freesurfer's SUBJECTS_DIR or in a manually specified `--subjdir`
+`--filename`               | A segmentation file.
 `--hemi`                   | Hemisphere.
 Either 'lh' or 'rh'.
 `--lut`                    | Look-up table.
 Either 'fs711' or 'ashs' or a valid filename.

 **Optional arguments:**    | **Description**
 ---------------------------|----------------------------------------------------
-`--subjdir`                | Subjects directory.
-This directory must contain a folder that matches the subject ID and contains Freesurfer output including the hippocampal subfield segmentation.
-If not given,  Freesurfer's SUBJECTS_DIR environment variable will be used.
 `--outputdir`              | Directory where the results will be written.
 If not given, a subfolder within each subject's directory will be created.
-`--sfx`                    | Subfield segmentation suffix.
-These are different for the label files created with different versions and settings of the subfield segmentation (default: hippoAmygLabels-T1.v20).
-`--no-topological-fixing`  | Disable topological fixing.
-This is a simple switch and no further parameter is required; if it is given, use Freesurfer's topology fixing program to refine and fix initial surfaces.
+`--topological-fixing`     | Use FreeSurfer's topology fixing program to refine and fix initial surfaces.
+Can only be used with FreeSurfer-processed data.
+Expects two files as input, brain.mgz and wm.mgz.
 `--no-cleanup`             | Do not delete files that may be useful for diagnostic or debugging purposes, but are not strictly necessary otherwise.
 `--help`                   | Display this help and exit.
 `--version`                | Display version number and exit.